Return to site

 “Trim the moustache and leave the beard, and do not resemble the Jews.”4

 This narration is considered weak (ḍa'īf) from the perspective of its chain (sanad) of narrators.
 The narration, as reported by Shaykh al-Ṣadūq, is deemed weak because it has a disconnected chain (mursal), indicating that there are gaps in the sequence of narrators from one to the other.
-Furthermore, the fullnames of the narrators are not provided, leaving uncertainty as to the specific
+Furthermore, the fullnames of the narrators are not provided, leaving uncertainty as to the specific individuals being referred to in the chain.

 b.
 Husayn b.
 Ibrahimal-Maktab reports from Muhammad b.
 Jafar al-Asadi who reports from Musa b.